V15hnu24/Todo-Application-In-Flask/README.md

 }
 ```

-=Returns json message of showing the whether the api has executed or not if successfully executed it will return the following message:
+Returns json message of showing the whether the api has executed or not if successfully executed it will return the following message:

 ```json
 {